EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 To use a GGA, see [here](/docs/outputs/lmf_output/#lda-functionals).

 The **autogen** line says that **lmfa**{: style="color: blue"} will make the basis set information (points 3-5 outlined above).\\
 The next few sections amplify on these three points.
+Point 6 is discussed [here](/tutorial/lmf/lmf_pbte_tutorial/#estimate-for-gmax).

 #####  5.1 Local orbitals
 [//]: (/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals)